-Principle 4: Certified products are traceable, and volumes are recorded
+Principle 4: Certified products are traceable, and volumes are recorded addresses the requirements of the Chain of Custody Standard

 Principle 5: Your management system

 DO I NEED CHAIN OF CUSTODY CERTIFICATION?

 The Chain of Custody Standard is a traceability and segregation standard that is applicable to the full supply chain - from a certified fishery or farm, to final sale.